resbazSQL/lc-webscraping/_episodes/05-scraping-multiple-pages-with-scrapy.md

 keypoints:
 - "We can have the spider follow links to collect more data in an automated fashion."
 - "We can use a callback to get that data scraped for our output file"
-- "We can use .meta to exchange data bewteen callbacks"
+- "We can use .meta to exchange data between callbacks"
 ---

 # Walking over the site we want to scrape